Library Instruction Classroom Guidelines

 - USF sponsored presentations for non-university groups.
 See schedule of fees below.

 - Non-USF group presentations.
-A fee schedule applies, please contact Systems at 873-4402 for details.
+A fee schedule applies, please see the fee table below.

 Requests for use of the Library Instruction Classroom will be handled in the order in which they are received and student instruction will take precedence over other group instruction.